 1. “Is adopting a cat the right choice for me?”

-- Are you able to cover the costs of adding a new cat to your family?
-Remember, this includes their basic needs such as food, water, treats, litter, toys, etc. as well as healthcare costs.
+- Are you able to cover the costs of adding a pet to your family?
+This includes basic necessities such as food, water, litter, treats, and toys, as well as veterinary care.

 2. “What supplies will I need?”